NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 The following glTF 2.0 core features are not implemented, yet:

-* Any other geometric primitive than Triangles.
+* Any other geometric primitive than Triangles, Points.
 * Filenames with Unicode characters.

+## glTF Points

+glTF points are implemented as OptiX spheres.
+The sphere radius (given with the cmd line *-r* option, see below) might need tweaking, depending on scene size and density of points (CT datasets need a radius larger than the renderer's default).
+Beauty tip: switch off the 'unlit' flag in the UI if the spheres look like flat disks.

 ## Open-Source Software Libraries